 About Bowel Incontinence

-Severity of symptoms can vary but the condition is common and becomes more prevalent with increasing age.
-Childbirth is often causal and patients with a history of multiple births and obstetric trauma are more susceptible.
+The severity of bowel incontinence symptoms can vary, but the condition is common and can become more prevalent with age.
+Often, childbirth can cause bowel incontinence and patients with a history of multiple births and obstetric trauma are more susceptible.
 Bowel incontinence treatment is usually one of escalation until symptomatic improvement is achieved and the majority of patients do not require surgery or indeed investigation.

 Conservative therapies including dietary manipulations and stool thickening agents often suffice.
 In the event that these measures fail then pelvic floor assessment through X-ray, ultra-sound or pressure studies is used to guide to the most appropriate surgical treatment.
 Pathways are highly individualised and appropriately tailored to a patient’s requirement and circumstance.
 Operations are not necessarily major procedures, indeed with modern key-hole operations or electrical stimulation techniques for example, much is performed as a day-case or one night in hospital.